Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/generate-cs-api-from-actions.md

 # Generate C# API from actions

-Input Action Assets allow you to **generate a C# class** from your action definitions, which allow you to refer to your actions in a type-safe manner from code.
+Input action assets allow you to **generate a C# class** from your action definitions, which allow you to refer to your actions in a type-safe manner from code.

 This removes the need to manually look up Actions and action maps using their names, and also provides an easy way to set up callbacks.